Sztormus/C-/DesignPatterns/README.md

 # Design Patterns
-Easy examples of using the most common design patterns
+Examples of using the most common design patterns